chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: When preferrin relative import inside same package, do not add candidate if relative import exists already
+- [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
-- [ ] fix: Parse tests in console
-  - [ ] Strip spaces in the beginning
-  - [ ] Parse args with single quotes correctly, like ` tests/test_.py::test_this[<class 'src.MyClass'>]`
 - [ ] fix: When implementing abstract method, take care of existing ellipsis
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature